 My cornerstone posts aren’t cotton candy posts with no real substance.
-I go beyond recommendations and give homework—that is, detailed, step-by-step instructions for what freelance writers should think about and do.
+I go beyond recommendations and give homework.
+I get detailed, giving step-by-step instructions for what freelance writers should think about and do.

 By all means, do what works.
-Listiles work.
+Listiles can work.
 Publish some listicles.
-But be sure to intersperse some main courses as well.
+But be sure to intersperse the lite bites with main courses as well.

-Write the cornerstone posts that deliver the smart, actionable advice and the real training that you desperately needed when you were less experienced.
+But when I write cornerstone posts I aim to deliver smart, actionable advice and the real training that I desperately needed when I was less experienced

-5 Create a new doc for your blog post.
+5 I create a new doc for the new post.

 This short video shows what my proto-blog posts look like once I have finished initial research and pasted in the raw content…

-6 Use BuzzSumo to find several good title options.
+6 I use BuzzSumo to find several good title options.

-The title is the hook required to get people to read your really helpful content.
-BuzzSumo will show you relevant headlines based on the keywords for which you search, as well as the total number of social shares for each one.
+The title is the hook required to get people to read this really helpful content.
+BuzzSumo is great for finding relevant headlines based on the keywords for which you search, as well as the total number of social shares for each one.

-If listicle blog posts are doing well, then you can create a longer, more comprehensive one.
-Or if tutorials or really deep how-to guides get the most shares, then choose that format.
+Sidenote: this Buzzsumo approach works for coming up with formats and concepts, too.
+If I notice that listicle blog posts are doing well, then I could create a longer, more comprehensive, “definitive” edition that people are more likely to use and share.
+If tutorials or really deep how-to guides get the most shares, then choose that format.

-7 Use Ubersuggest.io, AnswerthePublic.com, and Quora to fill in gaps.
+7 I use Ubersuggest.io, AnswerthePublic.com, and Quora to fill in gaps.